chef/chef-web-docs/_vendor/github.com/chef/desktop-config/docs/content/desktop/desktop_setup_cookbook.md

 1. Test your cookbook locally
 1. Test your cookbook with Test Kitchen, once you have your virtual machine images

-## Development and Testing Cookbooks for Windows 10 and MacOS Platforms
+## Development and Testing Cookbooks for Windows 10 and macOS Platforms

 Testing is central to good software development.
 Testing your Chef Desktop cookbook provides you the opportunity to detect and correct problems before putting changes into production.
 Testing saves time and money, but it adds value by helping your organization achieve and maintain operational velocity.